 Colonial

 The Colonial style has seen a reemergence, including in Colorado Springs.
 The Colonial style, as the moniker indicates, traces its origins back to the time before the Revolutionary War.
 A Colonial residence features rectangular massing as well as projecting entry porches.
-A Colonial home feature symmetry.
+A Colonial home features symmetry.
 The color scheme associated with a Colonial home is simple.

 Colorado Farm House

 A good many people originally came to Colorado in the late 1800s to farm.
 They built farmhouses that were a bit different from what was and is found elsewhere in the country.
-These farmhouses have been replicated in modern neighborhoods through the Springs.
+These farmhouses have been replicated in modern neighborhoods throughout the Springs.

 The Colorado Farm House style borrows from the traditional farmhouses found on the Eastern Seaboard as well as from the farmhouses of the Midwest.
-The Colorado Farm House features simple rectangular form.
+The Colorado Farm House features a simple rectangular form.
 This design is characterized by an L-shaped gable.
 The front porch typically has what is known as a shed roof that is supported by wood columns.

 Contemporary